benjamminj/portfolio/content/writing/march-2022-update.md

 ## Miscellaneous updates 🤓

 - Been playing with [Remix](https://remix.run/) quite a bit lately, and loving it.
 I'm especially fond of the focus on _fundamentals_ and _simplicity_.
-It feels like a breath of fresh air in the midst of a whirlwind of complexity.
+It certainly feels like a breath of fresh air.
 - Just finished reading [Kill it with Fire](https://nostarch.com/kill-it-fire) by Marianne Bellotti.
 I highly recommend it, especially if you work on any software that needs to live more than a couple months.
 - Per the above announcement, most of my energy has gone into learning my new role as Dad, and adjusting to life as a new parent 💕